 So, there is an opportunity to do well with the money-line if you can select enough dogs that win straight-up.

 What do these numbers mean?
 They represent the "money-line" and they are used as a way to take into account that some teams are better than others.
-If both teams in a contest were exactly evenly matched, then you could simply bet $100 on either team, and if they won, you'd get paid $100.
+If both teams in a contest were exactly evenly matched and there was no profit for the sportsbook, then you could simply bet $100 on either team, and if they won, you'd get paid $100.
 If they lost, you'd lose your $100.